ipython/ipython/docs/source/parallel/parallel_details.rst

     if int:
         Run on single engine

-Note that LoadBalancedView uses targets to restrict possible destinations.
+Note that :class:`LoadBalancedView` uses targets to restrict possible destinations.
 LoadBalanced calls will always execute in just one location.

 flags only in LoadBalancedViews: